Caspofungin (Intravenous route)

 Proper Use of This Medicine:

 A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so the needle will remain in place for about 1 hour.
+It is given through a needle placed into one of your veins.
+The medicine must be injected slowly, so the needle will have to remain in place for about 1 hour for 7 to 14 days.

 Precautions While Using This Medicine:

-It is very important that your doctor check the progress of you or your child while you are taking this medicine to make sure the medicine has worked properly.
+It is very important that your doctor check the progress of you or your child while you are taking this medicine to make sure the medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Check with your doctor right away if you or your child have any symptoms of liver problems including dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellowing of your skin or the whites of your eyes.
+Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, dark urine, pale stools, nausea, vomiting, loss of appetite, or yellow skin or eyes.
+These could be symptoms of a serious liver problem.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you or your child have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after receiving this medicine.
+This medicine may cause a serious type of allergic reaction, called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.